Braid vs Mono: Which is the Better Fishing Line?

 The same cannot be said for braided lines, however.
 This can be attributed to their thinness as well as the woven fiber materials from which they are made, requiring all manner of specialized knots to be learned, which can obviously be rather time-consuming.

-Not only that, but accidentally knot up a braided line, whether through wind knots while casting with a reel that has too much line on it or through some other mistake, and you’ll pay for it by spending valuable time untangling multiple knots while you watch from the sidelines as your buddies are hooking into fish.
+Not only that, but accidentally knot up a braided line, whether through wind knots while casting with a spool that has too much line on it or through some other mistake, and you’ll pay for it by spending valuable time untangling multiple knots while you watch from the sidelines as your buddies are hooking up with fish after fish.

-If you’re going to fish with braid, make sure you also use a good fluorocarbon leader, for maximum stealth, especially when fishing for species that are skittish.
-Fluorocarbons also make it safer to handle the end of your line than braid, which can easily slice your fingers.
+Another consideration: if you are going to fish with braid, make sure you also use a good fluorocarbon leader, for maximum stealth, especially when fishing for species that are skittish.
+Fluorocarbons also make it safer when handling the end of your line than with braid, which can easily slice your fingers.

 But as far as I’m concerned, the benefits of using braided line far outweigh some of its drawbacks.
-Perhaps the main advantages of braids are their strength, thinner diameter, and line sensitivity.
-Simply put, this allows more high-strength line to be packed onto the reel, provides more distance for casting than mono out on the boat, flats or surf, and lets you feel the bite better.
+But, perhaps, the greatest advantages of braids are their strength, thinner diameter, and line sensitivity.

-The lack of stretch and the sensitivity that they offer is particularly useful when throwing lures and plugs, jigging or fishing deep water/bottom fishing, and ability to pack on more and heavier- test line on the reel is especially advantageous for the angler battling drag-smoking brutes like tarpon, kingfish and the like.
+Also, the lack of stretch and the sensitivity that it offers is particularly useful when throwing lures and plugs, jigging or fishing deep water/bottom fishing, and, again, the ability to pack on more and heavier test line on the reel is especially advantageous for the angler battling drag-smoking brutes like tarpon, kingfish and the like.

 In addition, braided line tends to offer better durability (with the exception of abrasion around rocks and other sharp structure) when compared to monofilament, resulting in a line that lasts much longer.
 Mono tends to deteriorate faster than braid, especially in saltwater, though there are many who will tell you the opposite is true.